esphome/esphome-docs/components/esp32_ble_beacon.rst

 Setting Up
 ----------

-First, you'll need to set up the configuration for esphomeyaml.
-Just copy above configuration and change the UUID to something unique.
-For example, you can copy below randomly generated UUID:
+First, you'll need to set up the configuration for ESPHome.
+Just copy the configuration above and change the UUID to something unique.
+For example, you can copy this randomly generated UUID:

 .. raw:: html